Careers in General Practice in Bristol, North Somerset & South Gloucestershire

-Despite being the largest practice in Bristol, the practice has retained a personal feel with both patients and staff, seeing itself as a part of the communities in which it operates.
+Despite being a large practice over 3 sites, the practice has retained a personal feel with both patients and staff, seeing itself as a part of the communities in which it operates.
 Aligning Pioneer to the needs of those communities means that healthcare is just one part of this continually evolving system.

 The team believes that there is always a solution or an improvement to be made and that nothing should ever be placed in the ‘too difficult box’.